- What is a Schengen visa?

 Documents required for a Schengen visa

-When you apply for a Schengen visa you will need to present some documents as part of the visa application process and/or at the Schengen border.
+When you apply for a Schengen visa you will need to present some documents as part of the visa application process and/or at the Schengen or border control.

 The purpose of your entry into the Schengen Area will determine which documents you will need to provide.
 Below is a list of some of the most common documents needed in the Schengen visa process:

 - Two identical and recent passport-style photos

 - Valid passport or travel document with at least three months validity remaining after the planned departure date

 - A copy of all pages in the passport

 - Proof of travel tickets (with arrival and departure times being confirmed)

 - Medical travel insurance – cover should be a minimum of €30,000 and cover the Schengen Area you are travelling to